ahmedsamirio/Arvato-Capstone-Project/README.md

 ## Project Motivation
 In this project, I role-played that I was a Data Scientist at Bertelsmann Arvato Analytics, where I was handed over a project where the stakeholder was a mail-order sales company in Germany.

+You can find the full write-up for the project in [this blog post](https://ahmedsamirio.github.io/Arvato_Capstone_Project/).

 According to britannica, a mail order business is a

 “method of merchandising in which the seller’s offer is made through mass mailing of a circular or catalog or through an advertisement placed in a newspaper or magazine and in which the buyer places an order by mail.”